-Business Will in Singapore: How to Pass on Your Business to Your Successors
+Business Will in Singapore: How to Pass Business to Successors

 What are some of the key stages and considerations that go towards business succession planning when making a business will in Singapore?

 We often hear about wills and estate planning with regard to distribution of wealth after one’s death.
 In a similar vein, business succession planning is essential in order to ensure that your business is passed on to your successors smoothly when you pass on.

 A business will captures your wishes and instructions on the business succession plan.

 Whether or not your business is family-owned or non-family owned does not make business succession planning more or less important.
 After all, the focus is on identifying and preparing successor(s) when the time for them to take over comes.